iffse/burnback-qt/README.md

 Analysis of 2D burn surfaces (3D only when axisymmetric) for solid propellant rockets using Time Marching Method as an alternative of the Level Set Method.

 Built binaries for Windows and MacOS can be found at [releases](https://github.com/iffse/burnback-qt/releases).
-For Linux is advisable to compile from source due to Qt has no compatibility across different distributions.
+For Linux is advisable to compile from source as Qt has no compatibility across different distributions (it is also possible to run the Windows binary through Wine, with minor flickers).

 Supports both light and dark theme.
 Should use accordingly to your system theme.
 If you want dark theme, and it isn't, add `QT_QUICK_CONTROLS_MATERIAL_THEME=Dark` to your environment variables.